 You are donating to the triple trail challenge 2023.
 You can ride Friday the 15th unsupported or Saturday the 16th or both!
 Food and party on the beach Saturday the 16th starting at noon with food cut off at 4 PM.
 Food requires a ticket until everyone is fed.
 There will also be Wolverine State Brewing beer available for five dollars a pint.
 Wristband is required for entry to the afterparty and for food.

 Please note that the event is pre-register and pre-pay only.
-After checkout you will be able to pick up your number plate, food pass, wristband, map and any purchased gear at Tree Fort Bikes at 1866 Whittaker Rd, Ypsilanti, between September 12th and September 16th.
-We will also have a pick-up night at Wolverine State Brewery in the parking lot Thursday September 15 7:00 to 9:00.
+After checkout you will be able to pick up your number plate, food pass, wristband, map and any purchased gear at Tree Fort Bikes at 1866 Whittaker Rd, Ypsilanti, Saturday, September 9th or between the September 11th and 15th.
+We will also have a pick-up night at Wolverine State Brewery in the parking lot Thursday September 14 7:00 to 9:00.

 You will be required to have a number plate on your bike while you ride, and you will only be able to ride some sections of the trail with a number plate on the bike.
 The DNR has indicated that this will be strictly enforced.

 Call us at 734.484.9999 ONLY IF you are absolutely unable to pickup your registration packet on the dates above.